“Do I contradict myself? Very well then, I contradict myself. I️ am large, I️ contain multitudes.”Walt Whitman

 The Environmentalist – sustainability, outdoor adventure, connection to nature

-I️ was raised in a home with solar panels, four different types of recycling shoots, regular composting, a garden, heat by a wood fire stove in the basement, and cooling by way of opening windows and turning on the whole house fan (a big ass fan upstairs).
-My dad’s dream was to grow his company, Solar Energy & Design, big enough to build a completely solar neighborhood.
-He lost his battle with cancer before he could see that dream to fruition, but I️ intend to carry on a tradition of environmental responsibility.
+I️ was raised in a home with solar panels, four different types of recycling shoots, regular composting, a garden, heat by way of a wood fire stove in the basement, and cooling by way of opening windows and turning on the whole house fan (a big ass fan upstairs).
+My dad’s dream was to grow his company, Solar Energy & Design, large enough to one day build a completely solar neighborhood.
+He lost his battle with cancer before he could see that dream through to fruition, but I️ intend to carry on a tradition of environmental responsibility.
 Climate change is real.
 There is no planet B.

 I️ am large but I️ am also changing.
 We all have values that give our lives meaning, purpose and structure.
 As a 20-something, I️ am in the stage of life where I️ am “finding” and “defining” myself, which (contrary to every angsty, coming-of-age, dare to be different narrative tells us) is actually quite alluring.
 Standing for something feels certain and steady.
 Controllable.
 Predictable.
 Understandable.
 But honestly, I️ hope that I️ never truly “find myself”.
 I️ hope that I️ continue to be ever changing, constantly learning, and continually questioning what I️ believe and why.
 Strict viewpoints are dangerous to progress and acceptance of others.
 It slows discovery and strengthens the ego.
 If I️ am to question those who adamantly disagree with me, then I️ better question myself too, to be sure that I️ am sure of what it is I’m standing for.
 In this way I️ can be humble in my judgements of others and open to varying opinions.
 We are all made up of a complex system of beliefs, histories, traumas, joys, and experiences.
 To categorize another as black or white is naïve – we are all a plethora of colors.